EESSI/docs/docs/blog/posts/2025/03/eessi-running-gpu-sw.md

 In the high-stakes world of scientific computing, every minute spent configuring software is a minute not spent on discovery.
 That's why we've developed a metric we call **Mean-Time-To-Science** – the total time from system access to running your first scientific computation.
 By optimizing this crucial metric, EESSI's GPU support transforms the traditional hours-long setup process into a seamless experience that keeps researchers focused on their science.

 Although EESSI aims to provide pre-built software for all common HPC architectures, GPU support introduces multiplicative requirements for software builds.
 Each GPU compute capability (e.g., CC7.5, CC8.0, CC8.6) needs to be combined with each CPU architecture (zen2, zen3, generic x86_64), creating a large matrix of possible configurations.
-While it's possible to pre-build all software for all possible CPU/GPU combinations, testing all the configuration is not possible - the combination might not exist in the real-world.
+While it's possible to pre-build all software for all CPU/GPU combinations, testing all the configurations is not - the combination of CPU/GPU might not even exist in the real-world.

 To address this challenge, we're developing additional documentation highlighting which CPU/GPU combinations are already built into EESSI.
 Additionally, we provide the tools and process for users to build any EasyBuild-enabled software on EESSI, allowing them to create architecture-specific builds for their particular needs when a specific combination isn't available in the standard distribution.